prithv1/allenact/projects/robothor_pointnav_tutorial/README.md

 ```

 For the sake of this example we are also going to be using a preprocessor with out model.
-In *embodied-rl*
+In *embodied-ai*
 the preprocessor abstraction is designed with large models with frozen weights in mind.
 These models often
 hail from the ResNet family and transform the raw pixels that our agent observes in the environment, into a
 complex embedding, which then gets stored and used as input to our trainable model instead of the original image.